NaturalNode/natural/README.md

 // 0.6666666666666666
 ```
 The constructor has three parameters:
-* Language: see below for support languages.
+* Language: see below for supported languages.
 * Stemmer: to increase the coverage of the sentiment analyzer a stemmer may be provided.
 May be `null`.
 * Vocabulary: sets the type of vocabulary, `"afinn"`, `"senticon"` or `"pattern"` are valid values.